Jim-Kroovy/Mr-Mannequins-Tools/README.md

 - **Please report bugs!** As long as it's not a bug involving other add-ons i will probably take a look at it.
 See section 4.

-- **Request new add-ons and features!** I'm always looking for ideas both big and small and it's fun making making mannequin themed templates!
+- **Request new features!** I'm always looking for ideas both big and small and it's fun making making mannequin themed templates!
 See section 4.

 - **This is an ongoing project!** I will continue to update and improve all the code and templates as i myself learn and advance my Blender and Python abilities.

-- **Let there be guides!** You can find both written and video guides for Mr Mannequins Tools below in the features section.
+- **Let there be guides!** You can find any written and video guides for Mr Mannequins Tools below in the features section.
 See section 5.

 ## 1 - Support Development
 *Please consider supporting financially!
 More help means more time i can put into updates, new features and support*